Designations Congruent with Things: Chapter 13

 Right?

-I’m not sure, his brain says, weighing in.
-For all your commendable surface sass, I’m not sure how together you actually are, champ.
+I’m not sure, his brain weighs in.
+For all your commendable surface sass, I’m not sure how together you are, champ.

-He will spend time considering how empirically supportable this Hermann-reading-minds conjecture is at a later point.
-Right now, he is slightly more interested in his apparent fame.
-He doesn’t hear anything that sounds like the continuous journalistic masturbation of the twenty-four hour news cycle, so presumably the TV is muted.
+He’ll spend time considering how empirically supportable this Hermann-reading-minds conjecture is at a later point.
+Right now, he’s slightly more interested in his apparent fame.
+He can’t hear anything that sounds like the continuous journalistic masturbation of the twenty-four hour news cycle, so presumably the TV is muted.
 He finds this vexing.
-He stares at it for a moment longer, wishes again for his sinful, tempting glasses, and then turns around, because really, this is worse than useless.
+He stares at it for a moment longer, wishes again for his sinful, tempting glasses, then turns around, because really, this is worse than useless.

 “Well what are they saying about us?”
 Newt asks.

-“Based on the text and visuals,” Hermann replies, “I would say that they appear to be curious about why we immediately departed Hong Kong and have failed to make ourselves available for interviews and other—” Hermann breaks off.
+“Based on the text and visuals,” Hermann replies, “I’d say that they appear to be curious about why we immediately departed Hong Kong and have failed to make ourselves available for interviews and other—” Hermann breaks off.

 “What?”
 Newt hisses.